Hukuta/LAMP-Vagrant/readme.md

-# Laravel 4 w/ Vagrant
+# LAMP on Vagrant

-A basic Ubuntu 12.04 Vagrant setup with [Laravel4](http://laravel.com/docs) and PHP 5.5.
+A basic Ubuntu 12.04 Vagrant setup with PHP 5.5.
-PHP 5.4 w/ Apache 2.2 is available on the php54 branch.

 ## Requirements